“I think it’s really important that people keep signing up to these type of trials to push research forward.”

-This trial is looking at using urokinase to help drain more than 1 pocket of fluid from around the lung, to make breathing easier.
+This trial used urokinase to help drain more than 1 pocket of fluid from around the lung to make breathing easier.

-Some people with cancer may have fluid collect between the lung and chest wall.
-This fluid takes up space that your lung would normally expand into when you breathe in.
+Some people with cancer have fluid collect between the lung and chest wall.
+This fluid takes up space that the lung would normally expand into when you breathe in.
 This can make breathing difficult and make you short of breath.
 This is called pleural effusion.

-Doctors can treat this by draining the fluid away.
+Doctors treat this by draining the fluid away.
 They do this by putting a tube into the space between the chest wall and lung.
-After draining the fluid, they may also put in talc to stick the lung to the chest wall and stop more fluid collecting.
+After draining the fluid they might also put talc in the space.
+This is to stick the lung to the chest wall and stop more fluid collecting.
 This is called pleurodesis.

 But sometimes there is more than 1 pocket of fluid between the lung and chest wall.
 This makes it difficult to drain all the fluid away.

 Urokinase is a drug that could help break down these pockets.
 Doctors might then be able to drain the fluid more easily.

 The aim of this trial was to compare urokinase with a dummy drug (

 - help control and improve shortness of breath caused by pleural effusion

 Summary of results

 The research team found that urokinase didn’t improve shortness of breath caused by pleural effusion.